sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 - [The Project Sponsor is responsible for:] 4.2.8 Applying as appropriate, incremental, iterative, agile, and user-centric principles and methods to the planning, definition, and implementation of the project
 - [The Project Sponsor is responsible for:] 4.2.18 Establishing a project gating plan at the outset of the project, consistent with the department's framework, that [4.2.18.1] Documents the decisions that will be taken at each gate, the evidence and information required in support of the gate decisions, the criteria used to assess the evidence, and the gate governance

-The above 3 requirements from the TB Directive indicates that departments must accept and adapt to change, as well as make evidence-based decision making (like planning decisions).
+The above 3 requirements from the TB Directive indicates that departments must accept and adapt to change, as well as make evidence-based decision-making (like planning decisions).
 Such evidence can only be obtained by execution.

 IITB has made efforts to modernize its management of technology, as is showcased in the [IITB News Kudo's Corner](http://esdc.prv/en/iitb/corporate/news/archives.shtml)[^14]  and its [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental IMIT Plan/19-20 Plans/IITB Moving Forward v2.docx)[^15] plan.
 However, ESDC's relationship with technology spans beyond IITB's influence.

-Moving ESDC towards being an agile organization requires moving towards a model that enables smaller, more frequent software deployments as they are enabling the organization to gain empirical evidence necessary to make evidence-based decision making.
+Moving ESDC towards being an agile organization requires moving towards a model that enables smaller, more frequent software deployments as they are enabling the organization to gain empirical evidence necessary to make evidence-based decision-making.

 ## Appendix B - Traceability Matrix